adeason/openafs/doc/process/submitting-changes.md

 OpenAFS maintainers and developers use the **Gerrit Code Review** system for code review and collaboration.
-Your patches should be submitted to the [OpenAFS Gerrit code][1] review system to be reviewed.
+Your patches should be submitted to the [OpenAFS Gerrit](https://gerrit.openafs.org/) code review system to be reviewed.
 It is not unusual for changes to be requested by reviewers before the patches are accepted.
 After reading this document, see [howto-use-gerrit](howto-use-gerrit.md) for information on how to use the Gerrit Code Review system.

 A git mirror of the OpenAFS git repository is provided on GitHub at
 <https://github.com/openafs/openafs>.
 However, please note that GitHub pull